whl1729/read/computer/os/apue/07_process_environment.md

   ```

 - `setjmp()`
-  - saves various information about the calling environment in the buffer `env` for later use by `longjmp()`
+  - Saves various information about the calling environment in the buffer `env` for later use by `longjmp()`
     - the stack pointer
     - the instruction pointer
     - possibly the values of other registers and the signal mask.